Are You Registered to Vote?

 Register Online – If You Aren't Already

 Remember to Cast Your Ballot!

-If you are registered to vote in California, you should receive your ballot in the mail.
-County officials will begin mailing out ballots in the second week of May.
+If you are registered to vote in most Bay Area counties, you should receive your ballot in the mail.
+County officials began mailing out ballots during the week of Oct.
+10.